-When it comes to games, there are pure fun games and then there are fun education or skill-building games that can serve a purpose.
-Playing virtual team trivia games online is an excellent way to help remote employees interact with each other, learn or develop skills.
+When it comes to games, there are pure fun games, and then there are fun education or skill-building games that can serve a purpose.
+Playing virtual team building trivia games online is an excellent way to help remote employees interact with each other and learn or develop skills.
 Some of the benefits that can be broadly stated are-

 - Encourages Team Bonding

 These games are great ice-breakers for new employees and refreshers for those employees who need a welcome break.
 The work trivia games require employees to form groups so they can interact and bond during these sessions when trying to solve non-work related puzzles or issues.